mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 ### Cleanup Validation

-- [x] No unexpected Azure resources are running
+- [x] No unexpected Azure resources were running
-- [x] No unattached disks exist
+- [x] No unattached disks existed
-- [x] No unused public IP addresses exist
+- [x] No unused public IP addresses existed
 - [x] No premium services were unintentionally enabled
-- [x] The subscription budget remains active
+- [x] The monthly budget remained active
-- [x] Budget progress shows `0.00%`
+- [x] Budget progress showed `0.00%`
-- [x] Cost Management was reviewed
+- [x] Azure Cost Management was reviewed
 - [x] Sensitive registration information was not committed
 - [x] All screenshots were sanitized